hamidgasmi/training.computerscience.cloud.aws/README.md

 - A folder could be created within a bucket:
 	- It's not an actual object
 	- It's added as a prefix into the underlying objects' key
-- Objects are replicated across all its region AZs
 - It's a universal namespace:
 	- A bucket name must be unique globally
 	- Its URL format is: https://region.amazonaws.com/bucketname